What does the mdm.exe file do?

 What do other computer users say about mdm?

-Summary: 75 users judge mdm.exe to be an essential file that should not be touched.
+Summary: 75 users consider mdm.exe essential and should not be removed.
 7 users consider it harmless.
 However, 12 users consider this to be a suspicious process and would like to get rid of it.
-For this reason, 18 users have already deleted mdm.exe. source: file.net
+For this reason, 18 users have already removed mdm.exe. source: file.net

-How to uninstall Microsoft Visual Studio .NET or Microsoft Office Professional Edition
+How to uninstall Microsoft Visual Studio .NET or Microsoft Office Enterprise

-To remove Machine Debug Manager from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove Machine Debug Manager from your computer, please follow the manual instructions below.

 - Click Add or remove programs.

-- Now locate Microsoft Visual Studio .NET or Microsoft Office Professional Edition in the list of displayed applications.
+- Now locate Microsoft Visual Studio .NET or Microsoft Office Enterprise in the list of displayed applications.

 - Click the program, and then click Uninstall.

-How to tell if mdm.exe (Machine Debug Manager) was uninstalled cleanly
+How to check if mdm.exe (Machine Debug Manager) was uninstalled completely

 After uninstalling, restart your computer.
-Then start Windows Explorer and see if there is still a folder with the name of the software under C:\Program Files.
-Be sure to check the Registry as well for remnants of Machine Debug Manager.
-To do this, start "Regedit", then look under "HKEY_LOCAL_MACHINE" > "Software" for Machine Debug Manager or the name of the producer.
-Always keep in mind that only a computer professional should ever directly delete entries in the Windows Registry.
+Then open Windows Explorer and check if a folder with the software name still exists under C:\Program Files.
+Also, check the Registry for remnants of Machine Debug Manager.
+To do this, start Regedit, then look under HKEY_LOCAL_MACHINE > Software for: Machine Debug Manager or the name of the producer.
+Keep in mind that only a computer professional should delete entries in the Windows Registry directly.

 Last but not least

-If Windows not working quite right for you, or if startup is taking a long time, or mdm.exe is causing problems for you, a good Windows diagnostic tool may very well help.
+If Windows is not working properly, startup is slow, or mdm.exe is causing problems, a good Windows diagnostic tool may help.
 This is especially effective when it comes to older computers that have accumulated vast quantities of "garbage data" as the result of many software installs and uninstalls.